 The CCPA changes the way Californians can handle their own data, as it empowers them with new rights to request businesses to disclose or delete the data they have already collected, or to opt out completely of third-party data sales.

-CCPA opt out banner from Cookiebot CMP.
+CCPA opt out banner

 The CCPA requirements create new obligations for commercial entities doing business in California.
 Whether your business falls under the CCPA’s obligations depends on a set of definitions, which we will look at later in the article.

 Enforcement of the CCPA has begun!

 On August 14, the final CCPA regulations were approved and took effect immediately.

 If your business hasn’t already become compliant with the CCPA, now is the time to make sure you do.